benbasscom/PInotify/packages/Read Me.txt

 Please Note:

-1. Change the notification e-mail in each script in /Library/Scripts/trmacs.
+1. Destination e-mail addresses are located in /Library/Scripts/trmacs/address.plist in the PI key.